 Lake O’Hara Trails Club Board of Directors

-Leslie Taylor, President (Banff)
+Leslie Taylor, Vice President and Secretary (Banff)

 Leslie grew up as a nomadic “army brat”, but has put down her roots in Banff since 1981.
 Her work background is varied: Parks Canada, the mountain culture division of The Banff Centre, two terms as Banff mayor and two terms as a Banff councillor, interspersed over almost three decades with her work as a contract facilitator and trainer.
 Leslie loves Lake O’Hara for its landscape, but also for the wonderful people who have been part of its history.
 She’s happy to volunteer her time to further their legacy and to continue the protection of this special place.